Robert F. Kennedy Jr. 2024 presidential campaign: Antisemitic and racist remarks

 At a speech in Washington, DC in 2021, Kennedy was alleged to have compared President Biden's COVID-19 vaccination policies to the Holocaust.
-It was reported in the media that Anne Frank and Jews in Nazi Germany had more freedom than American citizens amid vaccine mandates in churches and schools, and business closures.
+It was reported in the media that Kennedy claimed Anne Frank and Jews in Nazi Germany had more freedom than American citizens amid vaccine mandates in churches and schools, and business closures.
 His Nazi analogy was condemned by both the Auschwitz-Birkenau State Museum and his wife, Cheryl Hines.
-He later apologized, while alleging that his remarks were taken out of context and that he hadn't been referring to COVID restriction at that point in the speech and was making a broader point about a growing surveillance state.
+He later apologized, while alleging that his remarks were taken out of context and that he had not been referring to COVID restriction at that point in the speech and was making a broader point about a growing surveillance state.

 According to a New York Post report published in July 2023, Kennedy said at a dinner party that "COVID-19 is targeted to attack Caucasians and black people.
 The people who are most immune are Ashkenazi Jews and Chinese" and said that "We don't know whether it was deliberately targeted [like] that or not, but there are papers out there that show the racial and ethnic differential."
 Kennedy responded to the report by calling it "mistaken", said that "I have never, ever suggested that the COVID-19 virus was targeted to spare Jews", and said that he "never implied that the ethnic effect was deliberately engineered."
 He said that he was instead expressing his belief that the United States and other governments were developing "ethnically targeted bioweapons", citing a 2021 study on the genetic susceptibility of COVID-19 as proof that these types of bioweapons could be engineered.
 He contended that the dinner party was off the record, a claim that has been disputed by the event organizer.

 Marianne Williamson, another candidate for the 2024 Democratic nomination who is also Jewish, condemned his comments.
 The Anti-Defamation League and the Stop Asian Hate Project also condemned his comments.
 Some members of Kennedy's family, including siblings Kerry, Rory, and Joe and nephew Joe III, took the unusual step of publicly condemning their relative.
 Later in July, Kennedy said that he "should've been more careful about what I said", but continued to deny allegations of racism and antisemitism, saying that "In my entire life, I have never uttered a phrase that was either racist or antisemitic. … I've fought more ferociously for Israel than anybody, and I am being censored here."

 Kennedy's campaign was criticized for homophobic remarks posted by his Black voter engagement director Angela Stanton King against Black Conservative Federation founder Diante Johnson.
 King claimed Johnson was "an open flaming Feminine closet Gay" in an April 10 post on X, further adding "How is he gonna lead heterosexual black men to the Republican Party?"
 Politico reported the comments continued "a pattern of behavior from Kennedy's consultants that has drawn negative attention and forced the campaign to respond," and that it could turn off voters and donors.